Whicker celebrates Women’s History Month with JMC’s workforce

+The month of March spans 744 hours and each one of them encompass National Women’s History Month.

+In 1987, Congress designated March as National Women's History Month indefinitely.
+Each year, a special presidential proclamation commemorates their remarkable achievements, including those in the armed forces.

-Marion Whicker, the executive deputy to the commanding general at the U.S. Army Materiel Command, revealed what Women’s History Month means during a recent visit to the Joint Munitions Command’s headquarters at the Rock Island Arsenal.
+Marion Whicker, the executive deputy to the commanding general at the U.S. Army Materiel Command, recently reflected on what the holiday means, and she discussed other women who have had an impact within the Army, while visiting the Joint Munitions Command’s headquarters at the Rock Island Arsenal.

+Whicker began her career path as a Tank-automotive and Armaments Command intern.
+Whicker's consistent dedication to fulfilling the Army's needs resulted in her elevation to become a Tier III Senior Executive, comparable to a three-star flag officer.

+“The Department of Defense and the U.S. Army celebrates Women’s History Month every March, and we acknowledge pioneering women both past and present.
+This year’s theme is ‘women who have made great achievements,’” Whicker said.
+“This month, we recognize women who have shattered barriers, defied expectations, and transformed landscape into progress and that’s not an easy thing.

 |Date Taken: